KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

     ## 5 Severely underweight     11
     ## 6 Underweight               4

-`tally()` can do the same thing as \`summarise(n()) here.
+FYI: You could also pipe to `tally()` which is equivalent to `summarise(n())` here.

-Let's see if there might be some relation betwen BMI and age, but calculating the average age and standard deviation within each BMI category.
+Let's see if there might be some relation betwen BMI and age, by calculating the average age and standard deviation within each BMI category.

 ``` r
 diabetes %>%